 \begin{coro} Let $A\subset \bw3V_6$ be a Lagrangian subspace with no decomposable vectors and such that $Y_A^3=\vide$.\ Let $X$ be the ordinary GM fourfold associated with a general $[V_5]$ in $Y_{A^\bot}$.\ \begin{itemize} \item The threefold $\tY_{A,V_5} $ has two singular points. \item The threefold $F_1(X)$ is smooth irreducible and $\tilde\sigma\colon F_1(X)\to \tY_{A,V_5}$ is a small resolution. \end{itemize} \end{coro}

-\begin{proof} We already mentioned that $Y_{A^\bot}$ is the projective dual of $Y_A$.\ Projective duality implies that the inverse image by $\tY_A\to Y_A\subset \P(V_6)$ of a general $[V_5]$ in $Y_{A^\bot}$ has at least two singular points.\ More precisely, the single point $[v]$ of $\Sigma_1(X)$ is in $Y^1_{A}\cap\P(V_5)$ (see Proposition~\ref{prop31}) and the singular locus of $\tY_{A,V_5} $ consists of its two preimages in $\tY_A$.\ The conclusion then follows from Theorem~\ref{th39} and the verification via deformation theory that $F_1(X)$ is smooth. \end{proof}
+\begin{proof} We already mentioned that $Y_{A^\bot}$ is the projective dual of $Y_A$.\ Projective duality implies that the inverse image by $\tY_A\to Y_A\subset \P(V_6)$ of a general $[V_5]$ in $Y_{A^\bot}$ has at least two singular points.\ More precisely, the single point $[v]$ of $\Sigma_1(X)$ is in $Y^1_{A}\cap\P(V_5)$ (see Proposition~\ref{prop31}) and the singular locus of $\tY_{A,V_5} $ consists of its two preimages in $\tY_A$.\ The conclusion then follows from Theorem~\ref{th39} and the verification via a tangent space computation that $F_1(X)$ is smooth. \end{proof}

 \begin{coro} Let $A\subset \bw3V_6$ be a Lagrangian subspace with no decomposable vectors and such that $Y_A^3=\vide$.\ Let $X$ be the ordinary GM fivefold associated with a general hyperplane~$V_5\subset V_6$.\